-Successful installation of a fiber-optic network employing multi-fiber push on (MPO) cables and connectors relies on several considerations, one of the most important of which is polarity.
+Successful installation of a fiber-optic network employing multi-fiber push on (MPO) cables and connectors relies on several considerations, one of the most important of these is fiber polarity.

 For duplex transmission, this is relatively straightforward to accomplish.
-An A-B duplex patch cord is a straight-through connection of two fibers between receiving (B) and transmitting (A) connectors.
+An A-B duplex patch cord has a physical straight-through connection of two fibers between receiving (B) and transmitting (A) connectors.
 Because of this B to A and A to B connection, it is referred to as Cross-Over since the A position crosses over to the B, and vice versa.
 An alignment key prevents the fiber from rotating when the connectors are mated to the cable.
-Viewed from one end to the other, there is a single fiber connecting A to B and another single fiber connecting B to A; data flows bidirectionally and polarity is maintained.
+Viewed from one end to the other, there is a single fiber connecting A to B and another single fiber connecting B to A; data flows bidirectionally and fiber polarity is maintained.

 Method A uses straight-through MPO array cables to map the fibers the same way on each end of the link.
 They are connected by Type A adapters or cassettes, which have a “key-up/key-down” orientation.
 This refers to the placement of the notches that ensure alignment during connector mating on either end.
-On the key-up side, fiber positions are numbered from left to right starting with P1.
+When looking at the fiber end-face, fiber positions are numbered from left to right starting with P1.
 The P1 position is also commonly marked with a white dot on the side of the connector housing.

 The Method A configuration translates to the fiber in P1 (Tx), on the left, arriving at P1 (Tx) on the right at the other end.
-Because Method A does not incorporate the necessary Tx to Rx polarity flip, it is accomplished with an A-A duplex patch cord attached at one end and an A-A duplex cord at the other end to maintain the flip.
+Because Method A does not incorporate the necessary Tx to Rx fiber polarity flip, it is accomplished with an A–B duplex patch cord attached at one end and an A-A duplex cord at the other end to maintain the flip.
 This method is considered a simple deployment method for both single-mode and multimode channels, and it can support network extensions for ready scalability.

-Method B uses crossed MPO array cables with Type B key-up connectors on both ends, creating the polarity flip without the need for an A-A patch cord on one end; both ends can be attached to straight A-B duplex patch cords, simplifying the duplex jumpers needed.
+Method B uses crossed MPO array cables with Type B key-up connectors on both ends, creating the fiber polarity flip without the need for an A-A patch cord on one end; both ends can be attached to straight A-B duplex patch cords, simplifying the duplex jumpers needed.
 In a common 12-fiber connector, Method B translates to the fiber in P1 (Tx) arriving at P12 (Rx) on the other end, the fiber in P2 (Rx) arrives at P11 (Tx), and so on.

 Optical fiber connectivity continues to ramp up, making fiber polarity management more important than ever.
-While fiber polarity in the multi-fiber era is a complex subject, yet the basic principles that apply to simple applications continue to serve as the building blocks for creating lasting network solutions.
-Contact the experts at Precision Optical Transceivers to learn more.
+While fiber polarity in the multi-fiber era is a complex subject, the basic principles that apply to simple applications continue to serve as the building blocks for creating lasting network solutions.
+Contact the experts at Precision Optical Technologies to learn more.